 Genetic Testing for Kidney Diseases

-Knowing the underlying causes of renal failure and kidney disease are very important, not only for the patient but also for their family members who are maybe carrying the gene without knowing.
-The Regeneration center offers genetic screenings for cogenital kidney diseases and to test for several ciliopathies, nephronophthisis (NPH), Nephrolithiasis (renal calculi – cysts) or a second opinion to confirm a diagnosis for hereditary kidney disease.
+Knowing the underlying causes of renal failure and kidney disease is very important, not only for the patient but also for their family members who may be carrying the gene without knowing.
+The Regeneration Center offers genetic screenings for congenital kidney diseases and tests for several ciliopathies, nephronophthisis (NPH), Nephrolithiasis (renal calculi – -cysts), or a second opinion to confirm a diagnosis for hereditary kidney disease.
 Genes we can test for include:

 ANKS6, AGXT, APRT,ADCY10, AHI1, ATP6V0A4, ATP6V1B1, CC2D2A,CA2, CASR, CLCN5,CEP164, CEP290,CLDN16, CLDN19, CEP83, CYP24A1, DCDC2,FAM20A, GPHN, GRHPR,GLIS2, IFT172, INVS, HOGA1, HPRT1, KCNJ1, IQCB1, NEK8, NPHP1, NPHP3,MOCOS, MOCS1,OCRL, PREPL, SLC12A1, SLC22A12, SLC26A1, SLC2A9,NPHP4, OFD1, PKHD1,SLC34A1, SLC34A3, SLC3A1,SLC4A1, SLC7A9,RPGRIP1L, SDCCAG8, TCTN1,RPGRIP1L, SDCCAG8, TCTN1,TMEM216, TTC21B, TMEM237, TMEM67,WDR19, XPNPEP3, XDH, SLC9A3R1, UMOD, VDR & ZNF423

-The Regeneration Center does not kidney transplant surgery or gene therapies for kidney diseases, and DNA testing services are for current patients or Regeneration Center only.
+The Regeneration Center does not have kidney transplant surgery or gene therapies for kidney diseases; DNA testing services are for current patients.
 Please contact us with any questions.

-Clinical studies have shown that red blood cells have the function of carrying oxygen from the lungs to provide all of the body’s requirements and to provide you the energy you’ll need for your day-to-day activities.
-Nevertheless, a failing kidney cannot secrete sufficient erythropoietin, and lower levels of erythropoietin do not stimulate the bone marrow to be able to produce more red cells, which result in anemia.
-When a patient has anemia, they might notice the skin or gums in the mouth are pale in color.[1]
+Clinical studies have shown that red blood cells carry oxygen from the lungs to provide the body’s requirements and energy for day-to-day activities.
+Nevertheless, a failing kidney cannot secrete sufficient erythropoietin, and lower erythropoietin levels do not stimulate the bone marrow to produce more red cells, resulting in anemia.
+Patients with anemia might notice pale skin or gums in the mouth.[1]

 Can Kidney Disease be Reversed?